naticoo/framework/README.md

 - Listeners
   - Natico comes included with a listener(events) handler which makes it very easy to use events
+- Inhibitors
+  - Natico has easy to use inhibitors
+- Interaction handling
+  - Theres built in button and interaction support
 - And much more

 This project is inspired by [discord-akairo](https://github.com/discord-akairo/discord-akairo)